jmd0x/Thinkintosh/README.md

 ### 9. [YogaSMC](https://github.com/zhen-zen/YogaSMC)
 To have working Keyboard Function Keys (Fn) and Fan reading etc, you need to install the YogaSMCPane and the YogaSMC App.
-YogaSMC.kext is already included in the EFI so when yo go to releases tab, you download the **YogaSMC-App-release.dmg**
+YogaSMC.kext is already included in the EFI so when you go to releases tab, you download the **YogaSMC-App-release.dmg**

 ### 10. Audio
 ALCPlugFIx is required to fix static noise on headphones, however Black-Dragon74 released a Swift version that doesn't require `hda-verb`, `alc-verb` or `CodecCommander` kext. the [ALCPlugFix.zip](https://github.com/jmd0x/thinkintosh/blob/main/Tools/ALCPlugFix.zip) is included in the Tools folder.